-The AGOSCI webinar series is designed to promote skills and knowledge about AAC across all sectors of the Australian community.
-All webinars are free to attend for AGOSCI members.
-Past webinars are available in the members-only section of the website.
-Future webinars are usually available to register as soon as they are posted here.
+The Agosci webinar series is designed to promote skills and knowledge about AAC across all sectors of the Australian community.
+All webinars are free to attend for Agosci members only.

-1. What is AAC, and what does it look like?
-Presented by Janelle Sampson.
-17th February 2017.
+1. Janelle Sampson - What is AAC, and what does it look like?

 This first seminar in our series of ‘An Introduction to AAC’ will provide participants with examples and stories highlighting the use of augmentative and/or alternative modes for interaction, conversation, learning and participation.
 It will introduce participants to the variety of ways the messages can be conveyed from different types of technology or non-technology, to various access methods and environments.
 Without knowing what it looks like, how can we start a journey ourselves, or recommend appropriate supports for our clients.
 To quote Stephen Covey who wrote ‘7 habits of highly effective people’, we must begin with the end in mind.